moby/moby/docs/sources/articles/security.md

 capabilities set may require use of 'capsh' to restrict the user-namespace capabilities set when using 'unshare'.

-Eventually, it is expected that Docker will direct, native support for user-namespaces, simplifying the process of hardening containers.
+Eventually, it is expected that Docker will have direct, native support for user-namespaces, simplifying the process of hardening containers.

 ## Conclusions